Creating import checks

 We fill in the name, select the sensor type and click create.

 Sensor types contain the definition of how data is formatted and should be displayed.
 A sensor type contains information such as the metric + unit (e.g. Temperature = ºC), data types and expected json values.
-Feel free to contact us if a new sensor type should be added.
+Read here on how to create your own sensor type

 Sending data to an import check